Dinwiddie High School: Campus

 In 2008, Dinwiddie High School moved to a new building located on a 68 acre campus across the street from its former building.
 The new school building serves students in grades 9 through 12 with a capacity of 1,600.
 The move is intended to ease overcrowding and accommodate future population growth in the region.
 The former high school building is now Dinwiddie Middle School for grades 6 through 8.
 Both schools are nicknamed the Generals, or the Gens.
 Although the two schools are separate, many authorities have confirmed the actual closeness of the students in the junior and senior high schools.
 Therefore, this makes it impossible to split the two schools.
 The campuses' close proximity allow for the sharing of amenities such as the football field.
 Dinwiddie High School has started to bring many new cool features to the campus as well.
 They have remodeled the flowerbeds around the school adding new mulch and colorful flowers.
 In the 2018–19 school year, the school decided to try a new form of class called a "Gen Block".
 This will give students about an hour of time to themselves of something they want to do such as coloring, cooking, sewing, and other extracurricular activities that they would like to do.
 "Gen Block" allows the student some free time halfway through the day, giving them a sense of relief about not having to worry about grades but just to have fun.

 Athletics

 Attended the 2000 Virginia State Football Championship at University of Richmond Stadium against Heritage Newport News, losing 42-7.

 Attended the 2008 Virginia State Football Championship at Lane Stadium against the Phoebus High School Phantoms, losing 37-13.

 Attended the 2013 Virginia State Football Championship at Williams Stadium against the Sherando High School Warriors, winning 56-14.

 Attended the 2016 Virginia State Football Championship at Zable Stadium against the Salem High School Spartans, losing 31-27.

-Since Dinwiddie became Virginia State Champions in 2013, the county has all been revolved around football.
-They have gotten better field conditions with recent fund raisers and more publicity from surrounding businesses that want to show their support and give back to a strong program that also gives them advertising.